 Content is created similarly for posts and pages.
 If you click on Posts, for example, you’ll be taken to the post management screen.
 Here’s what you would see for this site:

 This site now has twenty-seven posts; here, you’re only seeing five of them.
 Entries for posts at the top are newer than those lower down.
 “A video walk-through of MLA Commons” is marked Sticky.
-This means that I’ve set that post to appear above everything else regardless of date.
+This means that that post has been set to appear above everything else regardless of date.
 You can also see the author, and the bubble near the right-hand margin shows the number of comments on each post.
-If I click one of these entries, I’m taken to the main editing interface.
+By clicking on any of these entries you'll be taken to the main editing interface.

 If you’ve created a site, you’ll see a default post entitled “Hello World!”
 You can click on that to edit it if you want; you probably don’t want that text on your site.